divathiru/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 /* Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: RegisterNumber:K.Dilli Babu :24900561
+Developed by: RegisterNumber:K.Thirumurugan : 24005998

 module boolean_function_minimization(a, b, c, d, w, x, y, z, f1, f2);
 input a, b, c, d, w, x, y, z;